pollination/queenbee/README.md

         description: full path to output sky file
   operator: radiance-operator
   # commands and args will be used both locally and inside the container
-  # TODO: This will change to be platform specific
+  # TODO: This must change to be platform specific
   command: gensky -c -B '{{ inputs.parameters.desired-irradiance }}' > '{{ inputs.parameters.sky-file }}'
   outputs:
     artifacts: